Dhruvid98/SFAL-VSD-SoC-Design/Day 1/README.md

-# Day 1: Functional Verification and Synthesis of 2x1 MUX.
+# Day 1: Introduction to Verilog RTL Design and Synthesis

 ## Introduction to simulator Iverilog and GTKWave.
 * **Iverilog** is an open-source simulator tool used to verify whether an RTL design adheres to the specified requirements by simulating the design's functionality.